 The dictionary definitions overlap and vary which makes it unclear and difficult to understand, especially for new writers just testing their character creation toes in the water.
-The Oxford English Dictionary defines a habit as ‘a settled or regular tendency or practice, especially one that is hard to give up / an automatic reaction to a specific situation,’ and a quirk as ‘a peculiar behavioural habit.’
+The Oxford English Dictionary defines a habit as "a settled or regular tendency or practice, especially one that is hard to give up / an automatic reaction to a specific situation," and a quirk as "a peculiar behavioral habit."

 The Cambridge Dictionary defines a habit as ‘something you do often and regularly, sometimes without knowing that you are doing it’ and a quirk as ‘an unusual trait or behavior, or something that is strange and unexpected.’

 If you love to write and have a story you want to tell, the only thing that can stand between you and the success you’re seeking isn’t craft, or a good agent, or enough Facebook friends and Twitter followers, but fear.
 Fear that you aren’t good enough, or fear the market is too crowded, or fear no one wants to hear from you.
 Fortunately, you can’t write while being in the flow and be afraid simultaneously.
 The question is whether you will write fearlessly.

 The Difference Between Character Habits, Behaviors, and More

 But what exactly is the difference between Behaviors, Habits, Mannerisms, and Quirks?
 In my investigation into character quirks, I found there are subtle differences between them.
 Let’s first look at the dictionary meaning for each:

 Behavior: Manner of acting or controlling yourself, (behavioral attributes) the way a person behaves toward other people